asynkron/protoactor-website/hugo/content/docs/performance/dotnetos.md

+# Performance review by Dotnetos

+In february 2022, The Dotnetos teams made a performance review of the Proto.Actor .NET core features.
+This document contains the findings from this review.

 Output of [Proto.Actor benchmarks](https://gist.github.com/rogeralsing/12d16983f9d2e27d7c4b39cd25a64b18), with full PGO on and off, to identify any visible quick wins with "measure first approach".
 It includes both dotMemory and dotTrace profiling.
 I've also made an initial code "look around".

 # Spawn benchmark